-- Main Units This function allows the user to select either PPM or mg/l for the chlorine measurement. - Zero Filter This function forces the reading to zero when reading is below the entered value.
-For example, If the entered value were 0.0020 the display at 0.0019 would then indicate 0.0000.
-This feature is useful in blanking out zero noise. - Main Display This function allows the user to change the measurement in the primary display area.
+Main Units This function allows the user to select either PPM or mg/l for the chlorine measurement.

+- Zero Filter This function forces the reading to zero when the reading is below the entered value.
+For example, if the entered value were 0.0020 the display at 0.0019 would then indicate 0.0000.
+This feature is useful in blanking zero noise. - Main Display This function allows the user to change the measurement in the primary display area.
 The user may select between chlorine, sensor temperature, or output current.
 Using this function, the user may choose to put temperature in the main display area and chlorine on the secondary, lower line of the display.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired display value.
-Press ENTER to store the new value. - lout2 Mode This function sets analog output #2 to either temperature, PPM or pH (if enabled).
+Press ENTER to store the new value. - lout#2 Mode This function sets analog output #2 to either track chlorine (default) or enables the PID controller to operate on the chlorine input.
 Press ENTER to initiate user entry mode, and the entire value will flash.
-Use the UP arrow key to modify the desired value; selections include 1temperature, 2-PPM or 3-pH.
+Use the UP arrow key to modify the desired value; selections include 1-ppm for chlorine tracking or 2-Temperature.
 Press ENTER to store the new value. - Temp Units This function sets the display units for temperature measurement.
 Press ENTER to initiate user entry mode, and the entire value will flash.
 Use the UP arrow key to modify the desired display value.
 The choices are °F and °C. Press ENTER to store the new value. - pH Input Enables the auxiliary pH input on the instrument.
-Once enabled, an optional pH sensor can be added to the instrument to provide for additional monitoring of pH (dual instrument, chlorine + pH output.)

-pH Type Allows the user to select either 1-Comb or 2-Q22P.
+Once enabled, an optional pH sensor (part number 07-0096) can be added to the instrument to provide for additional monitoring of pH (dual instrument, chlorine + pH output.) - pH Type Allows the user to select either 1-Comb or 2-Q22P.
 The 1-Comb selection configures the monitor for a standard pH electrode without using its temperature compensation but in turn, uses the temperature compensator from the chlorine sensor.
 The 2-Q22P selection configures the monitor for use with the Q22P sensor or for the 4-20 mA input from any other pH monitor.

-pH Buffer This is a multiple variable function that allows the user to choose which pH buffer sets that will be utilized in the 2-point calibration mode.
-The Q45H contains 3 sets of built-in buffer tables with compensation values ranging from 0 to 95 °C. During 2-point calibration, the instrument will automatically identify which buffer is being used and compensate for the value based on the built-in tables.
-This allows very quick, highly accurate calibrations by the user.
+pH Buffer This is a multiple variable function that allows the user to choose which pH buffer sets that will be utilized in the 2point calibration mode.
+The Q45H contains 3 sets of built-in buffer tables with compensation values ranging from 0 to 95 2-point calibration, the instrument °C. During will automatically identify which buffer is being used and compensate for the value based on the built-in tables.
+This allows very guick, highly accurate calibrations by the user.
 The order in which the buffers are used during calibration is unimportant, since the system automatically chooses the correct buffer.
 The default setting for this feature is OFF, which disables the auto-recognition function.
 Press ENTER to change this setting.
 The buffer table set options are: 1: [4/7/10], 2: [4/7/9.18], and 3: [4.65/6.79/9.23].
-See Figure 20 for buffer tables.
+See Figure 22 for buffer tables.
 Once the buffer set is selected, press ENTER and the message Accepted! will be displayed on the lower line.